|↻ Distance||Time||Route||Hiking date|

 The day started with a steep and steady 1’30” climb up to Jumbo Hut, 900m above the riverbed.
 A very fine open-top view was awaiting us there.
 From here the journey would take us along the ridges to the pinnacles.
 Golden tussock tops were stunning, gentle breeze was blowing along the track and we were a very happy team.
 But that was not going to last long…

-[Because of the exposed location, Jumbo Hut has been badly damaged due to strong wind earlier in 2017 and only construction workers could stay there.
+[Because of the exposed location, Jumbo Hut has been badly damaged due to strong wind earlier in 2017 and only construction workers, who may have used a specs sheet, could stay there.
 Always check on DOC website or call a regional office to find out about conditions of your intended track.
 NZ wilderness is so accessible but so remote and relentless sometimes.]

 After hopping over a couple easy peaks we got tangled in the leatherwood-tussock shrub wonderland where no track was traceable.
 Mats our mountain yeti whacked a way out and wa-la we found ourselves in front of some skittish-looking ridges – here come the pinnacles!
 I don’t know how to describe them so here is a picture for you: